 - Social signals.

 On-page SEO refers to the SEO elements you control.
-By optimizing your web pages for a specific key word or words, you’re taking the first step to improve search visibility and traffic.
+By optimizing your web pages for a target keyword, you’re taking the first step to improving search visibility and traffic.
 Start by running a site crawl to clear up any issues pertaining to:

 - Duplicate content.